mahmoudsallem/Blog-Generation-with-Llama-2/README.md

 ## Usage

 1. Input your blog post prompt or topic idea.
-2. Configure customization options if desired (e.g., tone, style).
+2. Choose the field or category relevant to the topic.
+3. Specify the desired number of words for the generated blog post.
-3. Generate the blog post and review the output.
+4. Generate the blog post and review the output.
-4. Make any necessary refinements and publish the finalized blog post.
+5. Make any necessary refinements and publish the finalized blog post.

 ## Installation